Low-Mileage Car Insurance

 Contact Your Current Insurer

-Call your current insurance company and ask specifically about low-mileage discount availability, what documentation they'll need, their verification procedures, and how much you could potentially save.
-Many insurers don't automatically apply these discounts, so you'll need to request them directly.
+Call your insurance company and ask about low-mileage discount availability, required documentation, verification procedures and potential savings.
+Many insurers don't automatically apply these discounts.

 3. 3